meeshkan/unmock.github.io/docs/state-basic.md

 // Or via unmock.on():
 const { services } = unmock.on();

-// Get a service:
-const github = services.github;
+// Get a service having `state` property. const github = services.github;
 ```

-> Beware: `unmock.services` will be empty if you haven't called `unmock.on()`.
+> Beware: `unmock.services` will not contain any services if you haven't called `unmock.on()` or defined any services.

-To modify the state for a service named `github`, you would then call methods on `github.state` as described below, allowing you to set specific response bodies for any HTTP method and path.
+To modify the state for a service named `github`, you call methods on `github.state` as described below, allowing you to set specific response bodies for any HTTP method and path.

 ## Modifying response body